 IT pros might not like their telecom provider, but they do trust them to deliver service without interruption.
 And that gives these carriers a huge advantage over online book seller Amazon.com and other cloud computing providers desperately wooing corporate customers.

-But just how smart is the carriers' strategy to delve into
+But just how smart is the

 When it comes to trust, IT pros will choose the service provider.